EMTEL LTD (“EMTEL”) BRN: 06006174

 8. Automated Technologies or Interactions

-As you interact with our website, we may automatically collect technical data about your equipment, browsing actions and patterns.
+As you interact with our website and mobile applications, we may automatically collect technical data about your equipment, browsing actions and patterns.

 We collect this personal data by using cookies and other similar technologies.
 We may also receive technical data about you if you visit other websites employing our cookies.